-After I was offered a development position with a company and after some negotiating I accepted their generous offer.
+You read the title right!
+I was offered a development position with a company and after some negotiating I accepted their very generous offer!

 I am beyond blown away, excited, happy, and (if I'm being 100% honest) terrified - in a good way though.
 I'm still in disbelief that this is really happening but ecstatic to start working on production code.